Factbox: U.S. stocks to watch as Hurricane Dorian threatens Florida

 Hyatt Hotels Corp (H.N), Marriott International Inc (MAR.O), Hilton Worldwide Holdings Inc (HLT.N) and Choice Hotels International Inc (CHH.N) were little changed on Friday, up as much as 0.3% and down as much as 0.1%.

-Reporting by Sinead Carew, April Joyner and Noel Randewich; Editing by Alden Bentley and Leslie Adler
+Reporting by Sinead Carew, April Joyner, Suzanne Barlyn and Noel Randewich; Editing by Alden Bentley and Leslie Adler